-The win.mit.edu domain is an IS&T centrally maintained Microsoft Windows domain intended for general use by all of MIT.
-It provides a common set of services, data and tools.
-Many aspects and features within this domain are customizable by participating DLCs and in certain cases individual users.
+win.mit.edu is an IS&T centrally-maintained Microsoft Windows domain intended for general use by all of MIT.
+It provides a common set of services, data, and tools.
+Many aspects and features within this domain are customizable by participating Departments, Labs, and Centers (DLCs) and, in certain cases, individual users.

 Benefits and key features

-- OpenAFS is optional on machines within the domain Note: OpenAFS for Windows is not supported by IS&T
+- OpenAFS is optional on machines within the domain.
+However, OpenAFS for Windows is not supported by IS&T

 - DFS Roaming profile that is maintained and accessible